Oliver Wyman was pleased to be a strategic partner at the 2020 Sustainable Innovation Forum, held alongside London Climate Action Week.

 Call to Action Summaries

-Each day at the Sustainable Innovation Forum was kicked off with an inspirational call to action by a leader in the sustainability space.
-An Oliver Wyman scribe summarized these statements in the sketches seen below.
+Each day at the Sustainable Innovation Forum was kicked off with an inspirational call to action by a global climate leader.
+An Oliver Wyman scribe from the Organizational Effectiveness practice summarized these statements in the sketches seen below.

 Are We Taking Climate Risk Seriously?